 - Solution 2: A-IoT Msg1 with data

-- A-IoT Msg1: When the A-IoT device identifies the start of its own access occasion, it sends the A-IoT Msg1 including the upper layer data, which can be the device ID and/or any other upper layer data.
+- A-IoT Msg1: When the A-IoT device identifies the start of its own access occasion, it sends the A-IoT Msg1 including the upper layer data, which can be the device ID and/or any other upper layer data, in addition to one 16-bit random ID generated by the A-IoT device to the reader.

-Editor’s Note: FFS whether the random ID is additionally included in A-IoT Msg1 of solution 2.

-- A-IoT Msg2: The reader may respond with the successfully received [FFS information].
+- A-IoT Msg2: The reader may respond with the successfully received random ID.

-If the A-IoT device receives the A-IoT Msg2 including a [FFS information], which is the echo to the previously transmitted one in A-IoT Msg1, it considers the contention resolution as successful.
+If the A-IoT device receives the A-IoT Msg2 including a random ID, which is the same as the previously transmitted one in A-IoT Msg1, it considers the contention resolution as successful.
+If the A-IoT Msg2 is not received by the device, the re-access is not autonomously performed while the re-access is always controlled by the reader.

-- Step 3: Data transmission:
+NOTE 1: The random ID is randomly generated by the A-IoT device.

+NOTE 2: The A-IoT Msg2 is used for contention resolution, since it is assumed that the size of random ID in A-IoT Msg1 should be sufficient for contention resolution purpose.
+It is assumed that, with the sufficient range for random ID, the probability of multiple A-IoT devices selecting the same access occasion and the same random ID for A-IoT Msg1 transmission will be sufficiently low.

+NOTE 3: It is up to the reader implementation whether A-IoT Msg2 is sent in random access Solution 2.

+NOTE 4: Further information may be included in A-IoT Msg2 by considering the discussion in sub-clause 6.1.

-- After the A-IoT device considers the contention resolution as successful if the contention-based random access is used, or if the contention-free access is used, it may perform the upper layer data transmission with the reader, which can be the device ID and/or any other upper layer data, if any.
+After the A-IoT device considers the contention resolution as successful if the contention-based random access is used, or if the contention-free access is used, it may perform the upper layer data transmission with the reader, which can be the device ID and/or any other upper layer data, if any, in accordance to clause 6.3.5.